coderdj/kodiaq/_sources/deployment.txt

 The connection to the master must also be defined.
 This is defined in the file src/slave/SlaveConfig.ini, which looks as follows::

+      SERVERADDR xedaq02
       COM_PORT 2002
       DATA_PORT 2003
       NAME xedaq01
       ID 1

-This examples defines slave 'xedaq01' with ID '1' to use ports 2002 and 2003.
-These ports must also correspond to a detector defined in src/master/MasterConfig.ini (see below) or the slave will never be contacted by the network and will just listen perpetually.
+This examples defines slave 'xedaq01' with ID '1' to use ports 2002 and 2003 to try to connect to the server at hostname xedaq02.
+The ports given must correspond to a detector defined in src/master/MasterConfig.ini (see below) or the slave will never be contacted by the network and will just listen perpetually.
+The server address can be an IP address or a hostname.
+The NAME should be a single unique string (any words beyond the first one are ignored).
+The ID should be a single digit between 0 and 9 and is used to uniquely identify this slave from the dispatcher.

 To start the slave just run koSlave, preferably in a detached screen.
 The program will automatically scan the master and check to see if